openswoole/ext-openswoole/README.md

 ## ⌛️ Installation

-> As with any open source project, Swoole always provides the most reliable stability and the most powerful features in **the latest released version**.
+> As with any open source project, Open Swoole always provides the most reliable stability and the most powerful features in **the latest released version**.
 Please ensure as much as possible that you are using the latest version.

 ### Compiling requirements